 1. I try to live each day to the fullest.
 Granted everyone needs a day off from “doing” things.
 Everyone needs a day to unwind, relax and turn the stress off.
 Slowing down and using all of your senses enables us to enjoy whatever beauty there is to enjoy more fully.

-Since we are starting our second childhood, (I mean that in a good way), why not learn from children how to have fun.
-They get together with other kids; play games; notice their world through eyes of amazement as iit is the first time for them; see beauty, hear music, touch their environment and explore it.
+When we starting our second childhood, (I mean that in a good way), why not learn from children how to have fun.
+They get together with other kids; play games; notice their world through eyes of amazement as it is the first time for them; see beauty, hear music, touch their environment and explore it.

 Get together with other people of any age.
 Share your stories and listen to theirs.
 Play card games, dominoes, bridge or whatever is fun to you.

 5. Do something everyday that brings you joy: water your plants; grow orchids; take naps with your cat; walk your dog; go somewhere different to eat lunch or supper or even breakfast.
-Did you know you and a friend can eat together even 6 feet apart?
+Did you know you and a friend can eat together even 6 feet apart in case of a pandemic?

 There are gazebos, unused long picnic tables, or even sitting in your cars with a parking space or less between you.
 If one of you sits in the passenger seat of their car and you pull in beside theirs you are at least 6 feet away.
 In these social distancing times you may still be able to visit a museum?
 There are so many wonders to see and learn about.